ludwig-ai/ludwig/mkdocs/docs/user_guide.md

         fc_size: 64
 ```

-Assuming the input coming from the combiner has hidden dimension `h` 128, there are two fully connected layers that return a vector with hidden size 64 at the end of the `oarse_class` decoder (that vector will be used for the final layer before projecting in the output `oarse_class` space)
+Assuming the input coming from the combiner has hidden dimension `h` 128, there are two fully connected layers that return a vector with hidden size 64 at the end of the `coarse_class` decoder (that vector will be used for the final layer before projecting in the output `coarse_class` space)
 In the decoder of `fine_class`, the 64 dimensional vector of `coarse_class` will be concatenated to the combiner output vector, making a vector of hidden size 192 that will be passed through a fully connected layer and the 64 dimensional output will be used for the final layer before projecting in the output class space of the `fine_class`.

 Training